Animal Occupational Health and Safety Program (AOHSP)

 In the event of an emergency, call 9-1-1.

-Work related injuries or illnesses must be report to the PI or supervisor.
+Work related injuries or illnesses must be reported to the PI or supervisor.

 During Business Hours: If you receive a work-related injury that requires immediate attention, please go to Urgent Care at the Tang Center.
 Urgent Care parking and entrance is located on Durant Avenue between Fulton and Ellsworth Streets.
 If immediate attention is not required, please make an appointment at the Occupational Health Clinic (see above for details).